antonycourtney/tabli/src/tabli-core/src/NOTES.md

   2ReactCompositeComponent.js:559 Uncaught TypeError: Cannot read property '_currentElement' of null

-- Need to clear search field after opening a window or tab
+- Need to clear search field after opening a window or tab.
+Current cleared on <Enter> key, but not on mouse click.

 - If we switch tabs when a search is active, the window / tab may not be displayed.
 We'll record that we've scrolled to that window and tab when in fact we haven't.
 We should probably force an updateScrollPos() in SelectablePopup when the selection is cleared.